ndyjrdn/BuzzgateVault/AI Knowledge/buzzgate_context.md

     - Family-friendly access and emergency alerting

     - Monitoring + alerting for uptime, WAN speed, zombie processes, etc.
+    -
+    ##  Buzzgate Context

+Buzzgate is a fully local smart home ecosystem built on Zigbee 3.0, MQTT, and modular YAML automations.
+It uses a Beelink mini PC ("Brain") to orchestrate containers for monitoring, alerting, and scene control.
+Key components include:

+- Zigbee2MQTT with TubeZB coordinator
+- Mosquitto MQTT broker
+- Home Assistant with custom scenes and automations
+- Glances for system vitals (CPU, memory, disk, zombie processes)
+- Grafana + InfluxDB for WAN speed and time-series monitoring
+- Alertmanager for modular notifications (Pushover preferred)
+- NAS-mounted volumes for persistent memory and media
+- Git-backed Obsidian vault for logs, planning, and scene design

+Naming conventions follow a Cyclone-themed schema (e.g. `cy-ai`, `BuzzgateVault`, `Skippy`, `Brain`).
+YAML workflows are modular, versioned, and designed for maintainability.

+Recent upgrades include:
+- Migration from MariaDB to InfluxDB for monitoring
+- Scene refactors for mesh reliability
+- Integration of Nextcloud calendars with Home Assistant

 - **Key Components:**